thismusicisfalse/DAOCPU/README.md

 ## Component 2: Dao De Jing analysis, _generative_

-This is a text analysis program written in Processing.
-The program was mainly designed to perform analysis on a text, so that the results may be used to generate other non-text features (time for music, visual for costumes, 3d models, etc.).
-But it may also be viewed on its own.
+This is a text analysis program, written in Processing.
+The program was designed to perform analysis on a text so that the results may be used to generate other non-text properties (time for music, visual for fabrics, 3d models, etc.).

-The program takes a random chapter from James Legge's translation of the _Dao De Jing_ (https://en.wikipedia.org/wiki/Tao_Te_Ching) & (https://ctext.org/dao-de-jing), and filters the chapter using Daniel Howe's riTa library (https://rednoise.org/rita/#reference).
-At present, the program's filter leaves only the nouns and the punctuations in.
-The filtered text is the basis for timed-disruptions in the generative composition.
+The program picks a random chapter from James Legge's translation of the _Dao De Jing_ (https://en.wikipedia.org/wiki/Tao_Te_Ching) & (https://ctext.org/dao-de-jing), and filters the chapter's text using Daniel Howe's riTa library (https://rednoise.org/rita/#reference).
+At present, the filter leaves only the nouns and the punctuations in the result that it returns.
+The filtered text becomes the basis for a time strucuture, which is currently implemented as timed disruptions in the generative composition, but may have other uses.

 The program then performs phoneme analysis on the filtered text.
 Each phoneme is matched with a 3d-shape.
 These 3d-shapes were created using the "super shape" formula written by Paul Bourke (http://paulbourke.net/geometry/supershape/).
+This then becomes the basis for visual patterns.

 <img src="https://github.com/thismusicisfalse/DAOCPU/blob/main/imagesStorage/001.png" width="200"/>
 <img src="https://github.com/thismusicisfalse/DAOCPU/blob/main/imagesStorage/002.png" width="200"/>